 These Rallies are the perfect starting place for the beginner.
 In a week of casual day sailing, the beginner can pair up with the voice of experience and learn at leisure.
 We are all happy to share what knowledge we have picked up both on the water and ashore.

 This group-cruise began in 2006 when Dick Harrington introduced us to the "Crisfield Triangle" where we sail Crisfield - Smith Island - Tangier Island - Crisfield.
 Occasionally we explore other parts of the Eastern Shore.
 On the open Bay, it pays to be an experienced helm, although we do our best to look after each other.
-In 2017, we sailed Oxford-Tilghman Island-Slaughter Creek, but in 2018 we may well return to the Crisfield Triangle cruise format.
+In 2017, we sailed Oxford-Tilghman Island-Slaughter Creek, but in 2018 we will return to the Crisfield Triangle cruise format.

 sleeping aboard on Tangier Island